chadm9/Connect-4/README.md

         }

         //Find the best move available from the perspective of the cpu.
 This
-        //This corresponds to locating the game state with the highest score. if (maximizer) {
+        //corresponds to locating the game state with the highest score. if (maximizer) {
             bestValue = -10000;
             for (var i = 0; i < availableMoves.length; i++) {